 The observation that our moon is a rather unusual partner for the earth was the strongest selling point for the capture model.
 The moon’s unusually large size, its non-equatorial orbit, and its tidally locked orientation all suggested a possible capture origin.
 (NASA’S Evolution of the Solar System)

-The capture model was a favorite model during the Apollo age and up until the Kona conference held in 1984.
+The capture model was a favorite model during the Apollo age.
 The greatest difficulty with the capture model is the dynamics of the capture event itself.
 This event is typically imagined as a freely moving moon nearing the earth and the gravitational power of the earth, literally slowing the moon to the point that it becomes permanently “captured” into a geocentric or earth centered orbit.
 The difficulty with this proposition is primarily the relative size of the moon compared with the earth.
 The kinetic energy of the moon, which would be required to be dissipated, in order to slow the moon down and facilitate a captured moon, is immense.
 It is felt that the capture event window would be too brief to allow this amount of energy to be dissipated from the lunar motion.

 One solution to this slowing problem was what is called the gas drag model.
 In this capture variation it was postulated that the early earth was enveloped in a thick gas cloud which would contribute to the slowing of the moon as it approached the earth.
 Even with this added dissipation mechanism, capture was still found to be too energetic of a process to be very likely.

-It is important to recognize that at the time of the Kona conference the concept of tidal heating in the solar system was just beginning to be understood, having been discovered and proven in the previous five years.
-It had previously been postulated that perhaps both the lunar mare and earth’s flood basalts had been caused by a capture event.
+It is important to recognize that during the Apollo age the concept of tidal heating in the solar system was just beginning to be understood.
+It had previously been postulated that perhaps both the lunar flood basalts and earth’s own flood basalts had been caused by a capture event.
 But the whole understanding of how this heating worked was still very theoretical.
-Had there been recognition of tidal heating’s potential role at the time and the amount of heat needed to make capture work, this may have been looked at more closely.
-To be clear, a capture at the time of origin would have had tidal heating, however, this is an entirely different and unrelated event than the tidal heating described by the CALM.
-The Close Approach Lunar Model is a secondary heating event, which happened billions of years after the origin of the solar system and is independent of any lunar formation model.
+Had there been recognition of tidal heating’s potential and the quantities of heat needed to make capture work, the capture model may have been looked at more closely.

 Another major problem with the capture model was thought to be that oxygen isotope evidence proved a similar place of origin for the earth-moon system in the solar nebula.
 This was seen as conclusive evidence that the capture model was not the correct model.
 This oxygen isotope evidence has since been found to be unrelated to the origin argument.
 Thus what was once thought to be one of the few strikes against capture was later found not to be important.

-Several models for the formation of the earth-moon system have been carefully delineated by scientists over the past hundred years.
-The model presented here, the Close Approach Lunar Model, is not a new “origin model” but instead is an insertion of an additional and later step or preferably “event” into the history of the earth-moon system.
+To be clear, a capture at the time of origin of the earth-moon system would have involved tidal heating.
+However, this is an entirely different and unrelated event than the tidal heating described by this new model.
+The Close Approach Lunar Model (CALM) is a secondary heating event, which happened billions of years after the origin of the solar system and is independent of any lunar formation model.
+The several models for the formation of the earth-moon system that have been carefully delineated by scientists over the past hundred years are all “origin” models.
+The model presented here, the Close Approach Lunar Model, is not a new “origin model” but instead is an insertion of an additional and much later “event” into the history of the earth-moon system.
 This close approach event could have followed any of the accepted origin models.
 This secondary close lunar approach event, however, has significantly contributed to the history of the earth-moon system.
 It will be shown that evidence for this event is wide spread on both the earth and moon.